ispc/ispc/docs/ispc.rst

 ``#pragma unroll`` and ``#pragma nounroll`` directives provide loop unrolling optimization hints to the compiler.
 This pragma is placed immediately before a loop statement.
+Currently, this functionality is limited to uniform ``for`` and ``do-while``.

 .. list-table:: ``#pragma unroll`` and ``#pragma nounroll`` directives and their functions: